 We have both small fig bushes and mature trees at least 1.5m tall with a 1m clear stem, trained as a standard (ie lollipop shape).

-If you’re planting in dry weather, water well and regularly for the first few months.
-The same goes for spring and summer planting.
-Make sure to keep an eye on your young fruit tree and increase watering if there are extended periods of hot or dry weather.
+If you’re planting in spring or summer, water well and regularly for the first few months.
+Make sure to keep an eye on young fig trees and increase watering if there are extended periods of hot or dry weather.
 If you’re planting in autumn, you may only need to water your tree a little.
 To check if the soil requires further water, dig a finger down into the soil, a few centimetres and if the soil feels even slightly moist, it does not need further watering.
 If it feels dry, water and repeat this test again.
 Once you see your fruits begin to swell, water again.
-We also stock a range of irrigation kits, suitable for a variety of planting schemes.
+We stock a range of irrigation kits that make watering easier.

 Fig trees should be pruned at three different times of the year.
 Firstly in spring, removing any branches that are crossing or damaged.
 In summer, pinch out the new growth, leaving about 5 or 6 leaves.
 Finally, in autumn remove any of the larger fruits that have failed to ripen but leave the smaller, pea-sized embryo fruits.

 Most deliveries are made within a week of placing the order.
 All trees are carefully packed by our experienced team, with many despatched to our tried and tested couriers within 24 hours (please allow up to 10 days).
 There's no need to be in to receive your trees and you can request where they are left via the checkout.

 There is a slightly longer timescale on pleached and mature trees (trees over 2.5m in height) because we group orders together by geographic area for specialist delivery - we will contact these customers to notify them of the delivery date and whether the delivery driver needs assistance.

 Gift trees and those required by a specific date can be accommodated with pleasure, although we accept no legal responsibility for late deliveries.